mohanChittiboina/EduConnect-CRM/README.md

 ### Best Practices
 - Bulkified triggers with handler pattern.
 - No SOQL/DML in loops.
--
 ### Exception Handling
 - Use try/catch and log exceptions to `EduConnect_Error_Log__c`.

 ### Test Classes
 - Minimum test data for Students & Enrollment triggers.
-- Achieve >85% coverage.

 ---